 The point of this post is not to rehash the same ideas as these two articles.
-I agree with both authors that, using themes is quite OK in many cases, especially for non-designers who want to get blogs and even simple sites up and still get at least a professional “look”, even if we all know that design goes a lot deeper than mere decoration and surface skinning.
+I agree with both authors that, using pre-designed themes is quite OK in many cases, especially for non-designers who want to get blogs and even simple sites up quickly and cheaply and still get at least a professional “look”, even if we all know that design goes a lot deeper than mere decoration and surface skinning.

 A good looking and functional free theme like the one I used when I moved this site to WordPress won’t win anyone any originality awards, but it will get the job done for a lot of people and won’t turn away visitors because the site looks like crap or is completely unusable.

 But beyond pre-made themes that you just plug into a site and tweak a little, there is whole other category of themes called “Premium Themes” or theme frameworks.
 This site’s evolving design is now based on one called Thesis and I’ll be redoing my company blog as well as Isabelle’s entire Web site using another called Headway.
 I talked about Thesis and theme frameworks in this recent post.